Fathom-2/TempusFugit/README.md

 [Install on CurseForge](https://www.curseforge.com/minecraft/modpacks/tempusfugit)

 Installing directly through the CurseForge App is the recommended method.
 All mods, configs, scripts, and datapacks install automatically with no manual steps required.
-See below for Shader Support.
+See below for First Time Setup and Shader Support.

 ---